SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 Getting text values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-People often wis to retrieve the innerText value contained within an element.
+People often wish to retrieve the innerText value contained within an element.
 This returns a single string value.

 .. code-block:: java